Queer studies: China

 Fudan University, located in Shanghai, China, opened the country's first course on homosexuality and acquired immune deficiency syndrome (AIDS) prevention in 2003 entitled "Homosexual Health Social Sciences".
 In an article focusing on this college course, Gao and Gu utilize feedback from participants, detailed interviews with professors, and a review of course documents to discuss China's first course with homosexuality at its core.
 Their article analyzes the tactics used to create such a course and the strategies used to protect the course from adverse reactions in the press.
 The authors especially take note of the effects of the course on its attendees and the wider gay community in China.
 The authors note that "Homosexual Health Social Sciences" was described as a "breakthrough" by South China Morning Post and Friends' Correspondence, a periodical for gay health intervention.
 Surveys were given to attendees of the class and many responded that the class helped them understand the homosexual perspective better.
-One student stated that "Even if we cannot fully understand these people, we need to respect them.
+One student stated, "Even if we cannot fully understand these people, we need to respect them.
 That is the basis for real communication."
 Many of the course attendees admitted that the course changed their lives.
-One Chinese police officer had been hiding his sexuality his entire life stated "The course really enhanced my quality of life…" Another man who had been prescribed treatment for his homosexuality for 30 years heard talk of the course in a newspaper and expressed "This precious news has relieved my heart."
+One Chinese police officer who had been hiding his sexuality his entire life stated, "The course really enhanced my quality of life..."
+Another man who had been prescribed treatment for his homosexuality for 30 years heard talk of the course in a newspaper and expressed, "This precious news has relieved my heart."